SSIGPRO/LOUPE_evolutions/README.md

 ---
 **File path**

+1. "demo.ipynb" shows how to use our models.
+"MNIST" dataset and a scaled (smaller) version of our models are used to create a simplified sandbox.
+2. "load_model.ipynb" runs some simple tests, e.g., mask visualization.
+It requires the user to load some weights (saved from a previous training); we invite the reader who desires to reproduce our results [3] to e-mail us at "filippo.martinini@unibo.it", we will forward the weights of the already trained models.

 Inside modules:
 1. "models.py" contains the implementation of all the models.
 2. "layers.py" implements all the custom structure that build the models.